 Millet Tap Takeover

-Transforming the open-air bar into a space for millet exploration.
+Transforming Bonobo, an open-air bar, into a space for millet exploration.

 Photo by Sambit Chatterjee.